eban5/aws-developer-exam-notes/notes-main.md

 Rule of Least Privilege - give users the smallest amount of privileges to your system and only add what is necessary.

+If you have a Deny all EC2 policy and a Allow 1 thing in EC2 - you'll get denied because of the explicit deny.

 Roles:
 * Create roles and apply them to EC2 instances to interact with AWS services on your behalf.
 Better than hardcoding secret keys into the instance.
 * Roles allow you to not use Access Key ID's and Secret Access Keys